You Think You Really Know Me: The Gary Wilson Story

-You Think You Really Know Me: The Gary Wilson Story is a documentary about the experimental musician Gary Wilson, directed by Michael Wolk.
+You Think You Really Know Me: The Gary Wilson Story is a 2005 American documentary film directed by Michael Wolk, about the experimental musician Gary Wilson.

+Premise

 The film documents Wilson's career during the late 1970s/early 1980s and his return to the public eye in 2002 after two decades of self-imposed exile.
 Wilson was last seen boarding the stenaline HSS to Starnrar after a night in Rain, Belfast.
 It was shot entirely in DV, with 35mm, 16mm, and 8mm archival footage.

+Release

 The film was screened at several sold out independent theaters in 2005.
 The movie was released by Plexifilm on June 17, 2008.
 Wilson sold out a rare New York City concert on June 6, 2008, at The Knitting Factory to promote the film.